Andrade Goncalo

 Chairman, Working party for fruit and vegetables, Copa-Cogeca (BE)

-Luc Vanoirbeek lives in Zepperen (Belgium), in the middle of the Belgian fruit region.
-He holds a master degree in political and social sciences and worked for the Flemish Farmers' Union from 1986 until 2018.
-He spent the early years of his career as an educator in the movement for young farmers and rural youth.
-In 1988 he became the national chairman of those organizations.
-In 1996 he switched to the study department of the Boerenbond as an advisor in social legislation.
-In that position he took part in the European Social Dialogue in the agricultural and horticultural sector.
-From 2002 to 2007 he was a fruit cultivation advisor and provincial director of the farmers's union in Limburg, after which he returned to the research department as a horticultural advisor.
-He then became a European and international advisor for farmers' union to conclude his career in the agricultural organization as spokesman.
-Since 2018 he is the general secretary of the association of Belgian horticultural cooperatives (VBT) and chairman of the working party Fruit and Vegetables of COPA-COGECA.
+Luc Vanoirbeek lives in Zepperen (Belgium), in the centre of the Belgian fruit-growing region.
+He has a Master's degree in Political and Social Sciences and worked for the Flemish Farmers' Union from 1986 until 2018.
+He spent the first years of his career as an educator in the 'Young Farmers and Rural Youth Movement.
+In 1988, he became the national chairman of these organisations.
+In 1996, he moved to the study department of the Boerenbond as a consultant for social law.
+In this position, he took part in the European social dialogue in the agricultural and horticultural sector.
+From 2002 to 2007, he was a fruit-growing advisor and national director of the farmers' organisation in Limburg.
+He then returned to the research department as a horticultural advisor.
+He then became a European and international advisor for farmers' union.
+Since 2018, he has been General Secretary of the Federation of Belgian Horticultural Co-operatives (VBT) and Chairman of COPA-COGECA Fruit and Vegetables Working Group.

 Van Rijswick Cindy